 2. UNDER-DRESS FOR THE OCCASION.

 Choose wisely for yourself AND BABY.
 When temps are high- Naked is best.
-For baby I mean… okay maybe you too.
-But if you MUST wear clothing 😉…form fitted tanks are likely going to provide you the most comfort and breeze.
+For baby I mean… (okay maybe you too)..
+But if you MUST wear clothing 😉…form fitted tanks are likely going to provide you the most comfort and while manipulating baby around you.
 If you’re needing to choose another style- stick to light, airy, breathable fabrics.